plone/training/solr/setup.rst

 Asynchronous
 ------------

-The third commit stragey is to do full asynchronous commits.
+The third commit strategy is to do full asynchronous commits.
-This can be activated by setting the Flag **Asynchronous indexing** in the Solr control panel to ON.
+This can be activated by setting the Flag **Asynchronous indexing** in the Solr control panel to :guilabel:`ON`.
 This behavior is the most efficient in terms of Zope response time.

 Since it is fire and forget the consistency could be harmed in midterm.
 It is advisable to to a sync or full-index from time to time if you work with this strategy.